fable-community/docs/docs/schema-properties-conflicts.md

 https://fable.deno.dev/schema.json#/properties/conflicts
 ```

-A list of packs that might conflict with your pack.
+A list of packs that might conflict with your pack

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                 |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------- |